hmanchev/ui5-uiveri5/docs/installation.md

 $ npm install git://github.wdf.sap.corp/ui5delivery/visualtestjs.git#<version> -g --no-optional
 ```
 Please use the latest version from here: [releases](https://github.wdf.sap.corp/ui5delivery/visualtestjs/releases)
-or leave version for HEAD.
+or skip version for HEAD.
 The --no-optional flag is necessary to avoid the installation of some optional dependencies
 (buffer-utils) that require native build that itself requires PYTHON and VC++.

 ### Issues